GijsThissen/g-thissen-csai-thesis/README.md

 Potentially, the BPE algorithm needs to be applied:

-<strong>The BPE-algorithm is only available for the normal and temporal experiments, if you are running the vocal or combined experiments skip to the onmt_preprocess step, I am sorry for the inconvience.<\strong>
+<strong>The BPE-algorithm is only available for the normal and temporal experiments, if you are running the vocal or combined experiments skip to the onmt_preprocess step, I am sorry for the inconvience. </strong>

 The BPE algorithm needs to be applied: